Number of confirmed COVID-19 cases in Glynn County rises to six

 The total number of cases statewide also continues to grow with 1,643 now confirmed.
 Of that number, 509 have been hospitalized and 56 have died.

 Figures for counties in the Southeast Health District close to Glynn remained unchanged.
-Brantley and Ware reported none while Charlton confirmed one.
+Brantley and Wayne reported none while Charlton confirmed one.

 Ware County, which is in another health district, has confirmed two cases to date.